dmachat/angular-webpack-cookbook/content/Loading-CSS.md

 // Other JS code
 ```

-The CSS is included in the application bundle and does not need to download.
+The CSS is included in the application bundle, hence no extra file needs to be downloaded.

 ### Lazy loading